Factorio only shows up to 5 train ghosts, which can complicate building railways with 6 or more wagons (including the

 If you are using bidirectional track, pressing

-SHIFT+BACKSLASH on a chain signals will place pairs of chain signals
+SHIFT+BACKSLASH on a chain signal will place pairs of chain signals

 along the track.